gagandsk/typescript-2025/README.md

-# Curso de TypeScript
+# TypeScript 2025

-Bienvenido a este curso de **TypeScript**, donde aprenderás desde los fundamentos hasta conceptos avanzados para desarrollar aplicaciones tipadas y escalables con JavaScript.
+_Thursday, March 27, 2025_

-## Contenido del Curso
+## Course Content

-### 1. Fundamentos de TypeScript
+### 1. TypeScript Fundamentals
-- ¿Qué es TypeScript y por qué usarlo?
+- What is TypeScript and why use it?
-- Instalación de Node.js y TypeScript CLI, configuración de tsconfig.json
+- Installing Node.js and TypeScript CLI, configuring tsconfig.json
-- Tipos primitivos: string, number, boolean, null, undefined
+- Primitive types: string, number, boolean, null, undefined
-- Tipos especiales: any, unknown, never, void
+- Special types: any, unknown, never, void
-- Arrays, Tuplas, Enums
+- Arrays, Tuples, Enums

-### 2. Funciones e Interfaces
+### 2. Functions and Interfaces
-- Declaración de funciones, tipado de parámetros y valores de retorno
+- Function declaration, parameter typing, and return values
-- Parámetros opcionales, valores por defecto y sobrecarga de funciones
+- Optional parameters, default values, and function overloading
-- Creación y uso de interfaces
+- Creating and using interfaces
-- Propiedades opcionales, readonly, extensión de interfaces
+- Optional properties, readonly, interface extension

-### 3. Clases y Programación Orientada a Objetos
+### 3. Classes and Object-Oriented Programming
-- Creación de clases y constructores
+- Creating classes and constructors
-- Modificadores de acceso (public, private, protected)
+- Access modifiers (public, private, protected)
-- Uso de extends, sobreescritura de métodos
+- Using extends, method overriding
-- Introducción a Genéricos
+- Introduction to Generics
-- Restricciones con extends, genéricos en interfaces
+- Constraints with extends, generics in interfaces
-- Implementación de Decoradores
+- Implementing Decorators

-### 4. Módulos y Proyectos
+### 4. Modules and Projects
-- Importación y exportación de módulos
+- Importing and exporting modules
-- Agregando archivos de TypeScript a un sitio web
+- Adding TypeScript files to a website
-- Configuración de un proyecto Web con TypeScript
+- Setting up a Web project with TypeScript
-- Selección de elementos, eventos, tipado en querySelector
+- Selecting elements, events, typing in querySelector
-- Crear un proyecto de React.js con TypeScript
+- Creating a React.js project with TypeScript
-- Crear un proyecto con Angular y TypeScript
+- Creating an Angular project with TypeScript
-- Crear una API con TypeScript y Express.js
+- Creating an API with TypeScript and Express.js

-### 5. Conceptos Avanzados
+### 5. Advanced Concepts
-- Introducción a types en TypeScript
+- Introduction to types in TypeScript
-- Async/await en TypeScript
+- Async/await in TypeScript
-- Pruebas unitarias con Jest y TypeScript
+- Unit testing with Jest and TypeScript
-- Principios SOLID, código limpio, patrones de diseño
+- SOLID principles, clean code, design patterns